If you’d like to teach English online to Japanese students, in this article I’ll tell you what you need to know about 5 top companies.

 There are no minimum or maximum teaching hours with S-Lessons listed on their website.
 Teachers can set their own hours and should be mindful of what times might be in demand for students in Japan.

-To sign up, fill out a written application and send your resume to S-Lessons.
+To sign up, fill out a written application here at S-Lessons.
 Next, you will conduct a Skype interview to learn more about the program.
 After, you will teach a sample lesson to an S-Lessons staff member.

 Once you’ve been approved, you’ll be able to open up your schedule and receive student bookings.
 S-Lessons will send you an email when a student books your class so you can coordinate via Skype.